bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 then we&apos;re going to wait seven seconds fade the paragraph counter out and then increment the counter.
 And then we run this function again, we run content rotator again and that&apos;s where the recursion comes in.
-This function is going to call itself and we&apos;ll be using a set time out.
+This function is going to call itself and we&apos;ll be using a set time out.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 472. example, starting the script (274) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">